drug007/tracing_post/README.md

     break;
 ```
 As you can see now our code does not contain any tracing code and is much cleaner.
-Tracing logic is placed in separate file, `trace.gdb`.
+Tracing logic is placed in separate file, [trace.gdb](trace.gdb).
 Its content is:
 ```
 set pagination off
 set print address off